-Volvo S60 Recharge T8 hybrid interior & comfort
+Volvo S60 Recharge T8 hybrid interior, dashboard & comfort

 Volvo's recent strong run of form with interior design continues with the S60 Recharge T8